commandodev/stargate/docs/websockets.rst

 These headers refer to version 75 and previous [ws75]_ of the spec

-The implementation of the handshake can be found in :mod:`rpz.websocket.handshake`
+The implementation of the handshake can be found in :mod:`stargate.handshake`

 Connection
 ----------